Table of Contents

 4. Complete Activation: Your smartwatch will connect to the mobile network after a few minutes.

-Pro Tip: Ensure that your carrier supports standalone smartwatch plans if you prefer your watch to function independently of being near your phone.
+Pro Tip: Ensure your carrier supports standalone smartwatch plans if you prefer your watch to function independently of your phone.
 Got a new phone?
 Let’s show you how to switch your eSIM without disrupting service.

 • How to Transfer eSIM When Switching Phones?

-Want to change phones but don’t want to lose your number?
+Want to change phones without losing your number?
 Unlike physical SIMs, eSIMs don’t simply pop out.
 So how do you transfer them?

 Steps to Transfer eSIM to a New Phone: